|Fall 2013 Commencement|

 There is no limit, but seating in the gym will be "first come, first served."
 Handicapped parking is available to guests and officers will be directing traffic.
 Strollers must be parked, and are not allowed inside the gym.
-A shuttle bus will transport people to the gym from distant parking lots.
+A shuttle bus will transport people to the gym from parking lots on campus.
 Please escort crying children to a quiet place as to not disturb the ceremony.

 (Cum Laude, Magna Cum Laude, and Summa Cum Laude)

 are only awarded to Undergraduate Students who meet requirements (see page 50 of the 12-13 catalog).
 Students find out at Commencement.
 Graduate students (Masters, Specialists, Doctorates) do not receive any cords or medallions.
 If you are receiving a Latin Honor, please visit the Registrar's table located in the dressing room of the Athletic Center at Commencement.
 Most honor societies (Alpha Chi, Simga Tau Delta, etc...) will distribute cords/medals prior to graduation.
 Do not wear medals or cords to Baccalaureate.
 Please do not call our office to inquire about honors.
 We cannot calculate Latin honors until the day before Commencement.
 All postsecondary coursework is used in the calculation.